v13b9/streeteasy-monitor/README.md

 ```

 ### Run Flask application
-The application will run on port 8002 by default (can be changed in `app/app.py`)
+The application will run on port 8002 by default (can be changed in `app/app.py`).
 ```bash
 $ python -m app.app
 ```
-The application consists of the following elements:
+The application consists of:
-- A form that can be used to check for listings based on selected criteria
+- A form that can be used to check for listings based on specified criteria
 - A table listing every rental that has been contacted so far, sorted by most recent

 When possible, listings link to their corresponding page on [Paddaddy](https://paddaddy.app/), and otherwise link to the original page on StreetEasy.